FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 #### Sync.
 Events with social networks:
 - Actor: Conference Owner

 - Description: In order to facilitate the user’s work, the application will propagate the events through the social networks that the user wants.
-This can be either automatic or manual.
+This can only be manual.

 - Preconditions and Postconditions: The user must associate his social networks with EasyShare to start sharing his events.
 After sharing, the events must appear in user social networks.

 - Normal Flow:
-1. User set automatic sync.
+1. User select the event that want to share.
-2. The system changes the way that propagate the events to automatic.
+2. User clicks in the button that share the event to social networks.
-3. User creates an event.
-4. The system will automatically share it on user social networks.
+3. The system will share the event.

-- Alternative Flows and Exceptions: There are more ways to do it like when sync. is in manual mode the user can go to update event and upload it to social networks.
-If the user doesn’t have any social network associated this functionality will be off.
+- Alternative Flows and Exceptions: If the user doesn’t have any social network associated this functionality will be off.

 ### User stories
 #### User stories map